-It's also worth finding out if there is a reciprocal arrangement between your country and Italy.
-If so, you may be covered for essential medical treatment and some subsidised medications while in Italy.
+Also, check if there is a reciprocal arrangement between your country and Italy.
+If there is, you may be covered for essential medical treatment and some subsidised medications.
 Australia, for instance, has such an agreement; carry your Medicare card.

 No jabs are required to travel to Italy, though the World Health Organization (WHO) recommends that all travellers should be covered for diphtheria, tetanus, the measles, mumps, rubella, polio and hepatitis B.